Most Important Recruitment Skills To Have In 2023

 They need to be able to organize their day and their task list so that things happen accurately and on time without being overwhelming.

-It can help to use project management and time tracking tools such as Toggle and Asana that make this easier by providing visibility on what the recruiter has been doing and what else they need to do.
+It can help to use project management and time tracking tools such as Asana that make this easier by providing visibility on what the recruiter has been doing and what else they need to do.

 It is an uncertain world out there, especially after the pandemic.
 Businesses need to be able to count on the recruiter to get the job done no matter what, while candidates rely on the recruiter to guide them through the stressful evaluation process.

 The best thing recruiters can do for both sides is to set realistic goals, keep communicating, and deliver on the promises you make.
 Both the company and the candidates need to feel like the recruiter is on their side.

 As mentioned previously, they must always provide interview feedback to candidates and regular updates to hiring managers.
 Reliability is one of the most important skills recruiters need to thrive.

 This may seem obvious, but the process of how to be a good recruiter requires them to exercise patience during the recruitment process.
 There are multiple candidates to follow up with and schedule interviews with, which can naturally get stressful at times.